 Athletic training combines the love of sports medicine as well as the science of exercise.
 The study of athletic training can lead to a career as a certified athletic trainer.
 Athletic training is not the same thing as personal training.
 Certified athletic trainers work in universities, high schools, professional sports, clinics, hospitals, performing arts, the military and other settings.
 The majority of certified athletic trainers go on to pursue a graduate degree.
+Many of the schools featured offer a 3+2 (Bachelors + Masters Track) for an accelerated professional experience.

-(Provided by: The University of Michigan)
+(Provided By: The University of Pittsburgh)

 “As a recognized health care professional, athletic trainers require a significant level of scientific and medical preparation.
-You should complete college preparatory courses in biology, chemistry, and advanced biology (preferably human anatomy and physiology) in high school.
+You should complete college preparatory courses in biology, chemistry, and advanced biology (preferably human anatomy and physiology) in high school."

 (Provided by: Cedarville University)

-(Provided by: Hardin Simmons University)
+(Provided by: Iowa State University)

 “Athletic Training is an allied health profession that is responsible for the prevention, evaluation, management and rehabilitation of athletic injuries.
 It also includes the education and counseling of athletes, parents and coaches along with administration and organizations of athletic medicine programs.”